openstack-archive/four-opens/docs/opensource.rst

 ---------------------------------------

 "Open Source" begins with the choice of license a community applies to its project.
-In the case of the OpenStack Foundation, we use v2.0 of the Apache License [#apachev2]_.
+In most cases at the OpenStack Foundation, we use v2.0 of the Apache License [#apachev2]_.
 The license meets the requirements of being able to modify and redistribute a work.
 It includes a number of provisions that also protect end-users by granting copyright and patent licenses to all end users, while